 A restoration of Abraham Lincoln's one-room log cabin in Hardin, Kentucky.
 (Photo credit: NPS Photo; National Park Service)

 The Lawyer and Illinois Statesman: Traditional & Greek Revival Style

 Abraham and Mary Lincoln and their family lived for 17 years at their home in Springfield, Illinois.
 A traditional house plan style often also described as a "Greek Revival" structure, the house and some land was sold to them in 1844 for $1,200 by Rev. Charles Dresser (who married them in 1842).
 To accommodate their growing family, the Lincolns expanded the house to two stories.
 They stayed at this home until Lincoln became President.
 The home at Eighth and Jackson Streets is open to the public and is a National Historic Site.

 The interior floor plans (first and second floors) for the Lincolns' house are above.
-(Image credit: NPS Photo; National Park Service).
+(Image credit: NPS Photo; National Park Service)

 Lincoln as President: Federal Style Grandeur & Gothic Revival “Cottage”

 The 16th President called the White House “home” from 1861 until his death in 1865.
 Unlike today, the White House in Lincoln’s day had an “open door policy” to the general public even during the war.
 Their days at the White House were also not without personal tragedy as their middle son, Willie, died there presumably of typhoid fever in 1862.